Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose a decentralized multi-robot strategy for reconstructing a discrete feature distribution on a finite spatial grid.
 Robots update their estimate of the feature distribution using their own measurements during random-walk exploration and estimates from nearby robots, combined using a distributed Chernoff fusion protocol.
 Our strategy extends established results on consensus of opinion pools for fixed, strongly connected networks to networks with Markovian switching dynamics.
-We provide theoretical guarantees on convergence to the actual feature distribution in an almost sure sense, and we validate the strategy in both numerical simulations and SITL simulations with quadrotors.
+We provide theoretical guarantees on convergence to the ground truth feature distribution in an almost sure sense, and we validate the strategy in both numerical simulations and SITL simulations with quadrotors.

 We note that our strategy is agnostic to the source of the information used to reconstruct the feature distribution; it values the information gained from exploration and other robots equally.
-This can result in suboptimal convergence rates to consensus on the actual distribution, potentially exceeding the operational flight times of small aerial robots with limited battery life.
-To increase the convergence rate to consensus, we propose to modify the robots' exploration strategy from unbiased random walks to random walks that are biased in directions that increase information gain from individual robots' on-board sensor measurements and also ensure frequent encounters between robots.
+This can result in suboptimal convergence rates to consensus on the ground truth distribution, potentially exceeding the operational flight times of small aerial robots with limited battery life.
+To increase the convergence rate to consensus, we propose to modify the robots' exploration strategy from unbiased random walks to random walks that are biased in directions that increase information gain from individual robots' on-board sensor measurements and also ensure frequent encounters between robots. \revfin{Another possible way to decrease the time to consensus is by relaxing the constraint $r_{comm} < 0.5\delta$, allowing robots to communicate with robots at other nodes.
+This would require an analysis of whether consensus is still ensured by reformulating the composite Markov chain and determining whether it is irreducible and positive recurrent.
+In addition, while P\'{o}lya's recurrence theorem \cite{polya1921aufgabe} guarantees that our results on irreducibility and positive recurrence do not extend to random walks on infinite 3D lattices, it would be interesting to investigate whether they are valid for finite 3D grids.} \revfin{Finally, it would be useful to derive an analytical formulation of the expected time until consensus, if possible, which would provide a more rigorous basis for selecting the final time $T$.}